prakhar2909/test-repo/README.md

 npm run dev
 ```

-The backend will run on `http://localhost:5000`
+The backend will automatically seed the database if it's empty.

 ### Frontend Setup